ycechungAI/SWE-agent/docs/config/config.md

 # Configuration

-!!! warning "Under construction"
-    This section is under construction.
-SWE-agent 1.0.0 is much more flexible, but that also means that we need to cover more ground here.

 This page contains details describing how to write your own configurations to control how agents can interact with the `SWEEnv` environment.

 A configuration is represented in one or more `.yaml` files, specified by the `--config` flag in the [command line interface](../usage/cl_tutorial.md), allowing you to...